The silver river

 Aubusson tapestry woven in the Hamot workshops after a cartoon by the artist.

-With its selvedge signed by the artist.
+With its ribbon signed by the artist.

 1965.

-It was in 1953 that Jean Picart le Doux offered Chaye the position of assistant and encouraged him to create tapestry cartoons: he then produced many bucolic cartoons, but also views of Normandy (Mont Saint Michel, Honfleur, regattas,…), where he was from.
+It was in 1953 that Jean Picart le Doux offered Chaye to become his assistant and encouraged him to create tapestry cartoons: he then produced many bucolic cartoons, but also views of Normandy (Mont Saint Michel, Honfleur, regattas,…), from where he originated.

-Simon Chaye, Contemporary Tapestries, Editions Librairie des musées, 2014, ill. p.32
+Simon Chaye contemporary tapestries, Editions Librairie des musées, 2014, ill. p.32